-By Stefan Gingerich, M.S., senior research analyst, StayWell
+By Stefan Gingerich, M.S., senior research analyst at StayWell

-- Wellness champions generally volunteer for this role; it is not part of their paid position.
+- Employees generally volunteer for this role; it is not part of their paid position

 One common misconception is that wellness champions can only be those employees who are already running marathons or at their ideal weight.
 This is not the case.
-Whether a champion aims to lose weight, or become more active or if they’ve already achieved a few of their health goals,they need to understand the value of a healthy workforce.
-It also helps if they’re willing to support the mission of corporate wellness programs and share both their passion and experiences with others.
+Wellness champions primarily need to understand the value of a healthy workforce, be willing to support the mission of corporate well-being programs, and share both their passion and experiences with others.
 These are individuals who truly embrace the notion of “walking the talk” and strive to be a positive health role model to their peers.

 Learn more about how StayWell not only helps build company culture, but also becomes an active part of it.